Esri/arcgis-maps-sdk-java-samples/symbology/apply-unique-values-with-alternate-symbols/README.md

 ## About the data

-The [San Francisco 311 incidents layer](https://sampleserver6.arcgisonline.com/arcgis/rest/services/SF311/FeatureServer/0) in this sample displays point features related to crime incidents such as graffiti and tree damage that have been reported by city residents.
+The [San Francisco 311 incidents layer](https://sampleserver6.arcgisonline.com/arcgis/rest/services/SF311/FeatureServer/0) used in this sample displays point features related to crime incidents such as graffiti and tree damage that have been reported by city residents.

 ## Tags